Map

 }

-Array β use this when you want explicit display labels or want to declare Apex data types so the popover picks the right input control.
+Array format — use this when you want explicit display labels or need to declare data types so the popover picks the right input control.

 [